marcopennekamp/lore/spec/structs-traits-entities.md

 - Easy **getters and setters** for struct properties?

+- **Mutable Components:**

+  - Mutating components is technically possible, but will be a **relatively costly** operation IF the new component's type is different from the current component's type, as we'll then have to change the struct's type.
+Most mutations will hopefully replace structs of equal types, though.

+  - Mutability will also need to **become part of component types**. `+Position` won't suffice if we want to mutate it.
+Candidates would be:

+    ```
+    mut +Position
+    +mut Position
+    +=Position (or another symbol combination)
+    ```

 - **Visibility declarations** like private/public/protected for struct properties?

 - **Syntactic Sugar for Properties:**